vhelsings/mortal-shrine/README.md

 ## About

 **Mortal Shrine** is a personal fan/profile page built in the spirit of early-2000s internet culture — think GeoCities, fan webrings, and sites best viewed at 800×600 in Internet Explorer 6.
-It's themed around the **Mortal Kombat 4 / Deadly Alliance era** and designed to feel like a relic of that golden age of handcrafted web pages.
+It's themed around the **Mortal Kombat Armageddon / Deadly Alliance era** and designed to feel like a relic of that golden age of handcrafted web pages.

 It's intentionally simple: pure **HTML and CSS**, no JavaScript, no frameworks, no build tools.
 Just a file you open in a browser.